ww-csharp-unity/MultiLogger/README.md

 <h1>MultiLogger</h1>
 <h3>A logging tool for Unity</h3>
-To use this script, copy this script to your project and place it on any object that will be live throughout the entire game. <b>This may require a singleton.</b>
+To use this script, copy this script to your project and place it on any object that will be live throughout the entire game.
+Then just call the methods as they are static. <b>This may require a singleton.</b>

+IE:
+`Logger.WriteToLog("test test");`

 <h3>Methods:</h3>